Jackenmen/JackCogs/README.md

 If you're developer, you can also send pull requests and I will happily merge your commits, if it doesn't conflict with anything developed before.

+Also I suggest to join [Red - Cog Support server](https://discord.gg/GET4DVk) and if you will ever need help with any of my cogs, just mention me (@Jackenmen#6607) on #support_othercogs channel.

 # Installation
 To install the cogs, Follow the given steps: